• Skip to main content

 • Tips for making cream cheese frosting

-With these shorter, colder days and the return of the seasonal rain and gales, I’m all about the comfort food again.
-After a glorious summer spent playing outdoors I now feel like making cakes and desserts.
+With these shorter, colder days and the return of the seasonal rain and gales, I’m all about comfort food.
+After a glorious summer spent adventuring, I now feel like making cakes and desserts.
 Give me the carbohydrates!
-Combine this with the abundance of courgettes appearing in my veg box and I bring you the inspiration behind these spiced courgette cupcakes with cream cheese frosting.
+Combine this with the abundance of courgettes appearing in my veg box, and I bring you the inspiration behind these spiced courgette cupcakes with cream cheese frosting.

 Top down image of zucchini cupcakes with a swirl of cream cheese frosting topped with chopped nuts.

-These cupcakes are not at all heavy as you might expect.
-They are light, airy, warmly spiced cupcakes with a tower of delicious buttery cream cheese frosting.
-A delicious Autumnal treat, if I do say so myself!
-They’re perfect for sharing over a cuppa with a neighbour before the kids get back from school (thanks Shona, for the much-needed girl-chat!) or even as a lazy second breakfast on a Saturday morning with an espresso.
+These cupcakes are not as heavy as you might expect.
+They are light, airy, warmly spiced cupcakes with a tower of delicious buttery cream cheese frosting; a delicious Autumnal treat, if I do say so myself!
+They’re perfect for sharing over a cuppa with a neighbour before the kids return from school (thanks Shona for the much-needed girl chat!) or even as a lazy second breakfast on a Saturday morning with an espresso.

 After-school snack verdict from The Teenager: “These cupcakes were really good, Mum.
 They didn’t taste like courgettes at all!”